chadgeary/cloudblock/aws/README.md

 terraform init
 terraform apply -var-file="aws.tfvars"

+# If permissions errors appear, fix with the below command and re-run the terraform apply.
+sudo chown $USER aws.tfvars && chmod 600 aws.tfvars

 # Note the outputs from terraform after the apply completes

 # Wait for the virtual machine to become ready (Ansible will setup the services for us)